Want to see your potential revenue?

 See what businesses like yours earn with Housecall Pro in 1 - 2 minutes.

 If you’re running an HVAC business, you know how tough it can be to stand out online.
 Big companies dominate Google search results, and paid ads can quickly eat into your margins.
 That’s where search engine optimization (SEO) comes in.
-With the right approach, you can attract people who are actively searching for HVAC services, build lasting visibility, and get more leads—all at a lower cost than ads.
+With a strong HVAC SEO strategy, you can attract people who are actively searching for HVAC services and turn those searches into booked jobs—often at a lower long-term cost than paid advertising.

 Not sure where to start?
-This guide walks you through 14 practical steps to create a smart SEO strategy that helps your business rank higher, earn trust with potential customers, and generate steady leads.
+This guide walks you through 14 practical steps to to help you improve HVAC SEO rankings, earn trust with potential customers, and drive more qualified leads from search.

 Key takeaways

-Focus on local SEO: Optimize your Google Business Profile and use city-based keywords to rank higher in nearby HVAC searches.
+Prioritizie local SEO: Optimize your Google Business Profile and target location-based keywords to show up in nearby HVAC searches.

-Create valuable content: Write local blog posts and service pages that answer real customer questions to boost visibility and trust.
+Create high-intent content: Build HVAC service pages and write blog posts that answer real customer questions to boost visibility and trust.

 HVAC SEO services: Should you hire an expert?

-Even if you hire someone, knowing the SEO basics helps you ask the right questions and recognize quality work when it’s delivered.
+Even if you decide to hire someone, learning SEO basics can help you ask the right questions and evaluate work quality when it’s delivered.

 Local SEO for HVAC

-Local SEO is a fundamental part of HVAC marketing.
-It’s what helps your business show up when someone searches for “AC repair near me” or “furnace installation in [your city].”
-Since most of your HVAC customers are homeowners in and around your area, perfecting your local SEO can be the difference between getting the call or losing out to a competitor.
+Local SEO is the foundation of HVAC marketing and directly affects Google Maps rankings for HVAC companies.
+It’s what helps your business appear when homeowners search for phrases like “AC repair near me” or “furnace installation in [city].”
+Because most HVAC customers are local, improving your local SEO can be the difference between earning a job and losing it to a nearby competitor.

-If you don’t already have a Google Business Profile, create one.
-It’s often the first thing people see in local search.
-A complete, up-to-date profile also improves your chances of ranking in the Local Pack (that box with the map and highlighted listings at the top of Google results).
+If you don’t already have a Google Business Profile for your HVAC business, create one.
+It’s often the first thing people see in local search results and a major factor in ranking in the Local Pack—the map section that appears at the top of Google.

 - Your business name, address, and phone number (NAP)